 Yesterday our kitchen remodeling project got to the point where the kitchen is now functional and useful again.
-And it already looks like a huge improvement.
+It already looks like a huge improvement.
 And the way this development seems to be in synchronicity with other things going on in my life.

-The way it has come together is quite remarkable.
+The way the kitchen has come together is quite remarkable.
 The MCC staff person found a beautiful stainless steel kitchen sink for $25 at the ReStore (which fit without there really having to be any alterations) and a set of used kitchen cabinets for $175.
-We have newly levelled floor with new tile, a new stove vent hood, and new butcher-block counter tops.
-A new refrigerator is located underneath one ofthe countertops.
+We have newly leveled floor with new tile, a new stove vent hood, and new butcher-block counter tops.
+A new refrigerator is located underneath one of the countertops.
 Overall, the MCC staff person believes that the materials for the remodeling have cost less than $1,000 so far.

 Yet, despite having been constructed largely from used parts found from here and there, everything seems to fit together beautifully.
 The colors go together well.
 Removal of the other refrigerator and the bookshelves that were serving as temporary kitchen shelving have revealed rather nice woodwork that happens to go quite well with the new cabinets and counter tops.

 There still needs to be some work done.
 There will be an island off the southeast wall under which will be the second refrigerator, and a couple of barstools will let it serve as an alternative place to sit down and eat.
 Some shelving units will be installed on the northeast wall which will be out of reach of tiny childrens’ hands and will allow the woodwork to remain.

 It’s as if the various elements of this kitchen were simply waiting to be put together like puzzle pieces.
 Like I said, synchronicity My life has been feeling like that lately.